onzfonz/comp227/src/content/7/en/part7b.md

 }
 ```

-Let's extract the counter logic into a custom hook.
+Let's extract the *counter logic into a custom hook*.
 The code for the hook is as follows:

 ```js